 ◊

-Preservation of the museum contents of the Green House (Pamenkalnio St. 12) intact, whether on site or moved to a distinct portion of the new Holocaust museum under construction in the former Ghetto Library building.
-It is Eastern Europe’s last Jewish museum created entirely by Holocaust survivors themselves.
-Be sure to visit the Green House when in Vilnius, including the room dedicated to prewar Jewish culture and life.
+Preservation of the museum contents of The Green House (Pamenkalnio St. 12) intact, whether on site or to be moved to a distinct portion of the new Holocaust museum under construction in the former Ghetto Library building.
+It is Eastern Europe’s last Jewish museum created entirely by Holocaust survivors themselves and the only public venue in Lithuania to provide an unvarnished, unrevised, unrepaired summary of the history of the Holocaust (not “fixed” by the local “Genocide Center” and its far-right ultranationalist historians).
+Be sure to visit when in Vilnius, including the room dedicated to prewar Jewish culture and life.
+Its authenticity is not matched by other Jewish museums in the country.

-Opposition to East European laws that criminalize opinions that reject Double Genocide revisionism.
-Preservation of Western standards of Freedom of Speech.
+6 Opposition to East European laws that criminalize opinions that reject Double Genocide revisionism.

 For centuries, there have been in Vilna two most sacred sites from world Jewry’s perspective: the Old Vilna Jewish Cemetery at Piramont (no. 3 above), and the site of the Great Synagogue Courtyard (Vilner Shulheyf), particularly the Great Synagogue (Di Greyse Shul; Di Vilner Shot-shul) itself.
-While there is and would be much international enthusiasm for uncovering and preserving the ruins, with a nearby prayer houselet nearby for pilgrims, or a project to rebuild the Great Synagogue as such, there would, alas be years and decades and centuries of strife, consternation, protest and pain by plans to have a modern architectural project dedicated to a new headquarters for today’s ersatz “stolen election state restitution sponsored ‘official Jewish community'” and its leaders’ activities, even worse if it includes business interests, and non-traditional forms of Judaism.
-There is plenty of room for all that on all four sides of the sacred site.
+While there is and would be much international enthusiasm for uncovering and preserving the ruins, with a nearby prayer houselet nearby for pilgrims, or a project to rebuild the Great Synagogue as such, there would, alas be years and decades and centuries of strife, consternation, protest and pain by plans to have a modern architectural project dedicated to a new headquarters for today’s ersatz “stolen election state restitution sponsored ‘official Jewish community'” and its leaders’ activities, even worse if it includes business interests, and secularist anti-traditional forms of Jewish culture.
+The plans announce: “The Lithuanian Jewish Community Center will be built on the site of the former Vilnius Great Synagogue and will become a center of attraction for Jews, cultural enthusiasts, and gourmets from all over the world” (and the American Embassy in Vilnius has again been persuaded that this is universally acceptable).
+There is plenty of room for all that on all four sides of the sacred site and in the rest of the city.

-- The tens of millions of euros in the government’s “Restitution” program continues to be in the hands of a small clique that unceremoniously shut down Jewish community democracy in 2017.
+The tens of millions of euros in the government’s “Restitution” program continues to be in the hands of a small clique that unceremoniously shut down Jewish community democracy in 2017.
 Zero goes to the democratically structured Vilnius Jewish Community that represents most of the remaining two or so thousand Jews in Lithuania.
 Zero goes to the rabbis and traditional religious Jewish groups who have given decades to build Jewish life here.
+The 2025 allocation decisions, presumably in effect in 2026, are published online, though without breakdown of large sums.
 It is high time for the state to take moral responsibility for the just administration of funds it provides, and to put a stop to the current abuse of these funds to run campaigns of destruction against the local rabbis and the remnant Jewish community.
-See for example DH’s sections on Rabbi Sholom Ber Krinsky and Rabbi Elchonon Baron.
+See for example DH’s sections Rabbi Sholom Ber Krinsky and Rabbi Elchonon Baron and the democratically structured Vilnius Jewish Community’s 2025 protest.
+See also Defending History’s section on how “Restitution” has over the years damaged Jewish life in Lithuania.

 ◊